kyclark/gitbook-metagenomics/file_handling.md

 # File handling

-Most data in bioinformatics is exchanged an some sort of text format (GenBank, GFF, FASTA, EMBL, XML, OBO, etc.).
+Most data in bioinformatics is exchanged an some sort of text format.
 Reading and writing from text is bread-and-butter work, so let's do some.

-# Tests
+# File tests

 Given some input, how do you know it's a file, that you can read it, etc.?
-In our bash section, we came across Unix file tests with this:
+In our bash section, we came across Unix file tests with this where we wanted to check if ```$OUT_DIR``` was a directory using ```-d```:

 ```
 if [[ ! -d $OUT_DIR ]]; then